Using Tool Libraries in Autodesk HSM & Fusion 360

 Clamps are devices used for strengthening or holding things together, and come in different shapes, sizes and strengths.
 Vises and chucks have movable jaws and are considered standard clamps.
 One atypical example is the toggle clamp, which has a pivot pin that acts as a fulcrum for a lever system.
 One of the more convenient types is a power clamping system.
 There are two type of power clamping methods: hydraulic and pneumatic.

-workholding
+cnc workholding clamps

 Example of a standard fixture setup.